 Money and risk management

-All people has a certain level of risk tolerance.
-What usually is proportional with income and savings.
+All people have a certain level of risk tolerance.
+What usually is proportional to income and savings.
 Anyways it should be.

 So do not put all your money into a single trade.
 The risk I suggest is 1-2% of your capital.

-Yes you can limit your risk on the market with a stop loss order, A stop loss order will close your trade in case of you reach a certain level of loss in that certain trade.
+Yes, you can limit your risk on the market with a stop loss order.
+A stop loss order will close your trade in case you reach a certain level of loss in that certain trade.
 Clear?
-I hope so..
+I hope so.